-The output should be the list of packages that are related to image viewer.
+The output should be the list of packages that are related to the image viewer.

 To list dependencies and recommends of a packages

 It’s very useful when you are trying to install a minimal Ubuntu system (mostly by using the ”–no-install-recommends” flag).
-Sometimes you will get yourself into a difficult situation where a application lacks the feature you need (the solution is you need to installs some more of it recommends).
+Sometimes you will get yourself into a difficult situation where an application lacks the features you need.
+The solution is you need to install some more of its dependencies.

 apt-cache depends [package name]